Hypercubed/network-chi/README.md

-# Project χ Venn Visualization
+# Project χ network Visualization

 ## About Project χ